Job Announcements

 Required Experience

-• Two (2) years of research and/or Extension experience in rural development
+• One (1) year of research and/or outreach experience in community development issues.

-• Experience with U.S. rural community development issues; demonstrated knowledge of issues facing U.S. rural community development issues may substitute for this experience
+• Experience with U.S. rural community development issues; demonstrated knowledge of issues facing U.S. rural community development may substitute for this experience.

 Required Education